 - Ask a local rancher to raise a cow for you.
 Purchase a yearling, which costs less than fully-grown cows, then ask a local rancher to raise it with his cattle.
 You will have to pay a fee to him for raising it, but depending on what he charges, it may be less than the final cost of purchasing a fully-grown steer.
 (Not all ranchers will be willing to raise a cow for you for less than it would cost to purchase it from them at the end of the summer)

 - 4-H Toward the end of the summer, during fair time, there are almost always kids who have raised 4-H cows who didn’t qualify for the fair.
-4-H cows have to meet a certain weight limit to be sold at the fair.
+4-H cows must meet a certain weight limit to sell at the fair.
 Those kids still want to make some money off their cows so buying a cow that didn’t qualify helps them out.
 (My neighbor kid once lost about $600 on a cow that they couldn’t sell because the weight wasn’t high enough.)

 - Local Connections: Facebook groups, Craigslist, the butcher, and other local groups are a great resources for finding farmers and families that raise cows.

 - Unattended Pasture: Often in rural areas, there are families who have purchased a house with more land than they plan to use.
 Every year, I see ads on Craigslist or in the classifieds about extra land that’s available for grazing animals on.
 The owners want to be relieved of the burden of caring and mowing the land.
 Often the cost to “rent” the land is minimal or may include only the cost of the fencing to keep your cows contained.